ngokhoa1202/cs-note/programming/javascript/reactjs/components/Strict mode.md

 );
 ```
 # Characteristics
-- Rerender components ==one extra time to detect impure objects== (objects that has  been mutated).
+- Re-render components ==one extra time to detect impure objects== (objects that has  been mutated).
 - Rerun effects one extra time to to detect missing effect cleanup:
 	- Run one extra setup and cleanup lifecycle.

--
+---
+# References
+1.